hack-tramp/WNetWrap/README.md

 # wnetwrap
 强大的Http请求类，封装了windows WinInet底层API<br><br>
-A small library using WinInet to make simple HTTP(S) requests in C++.
+A tiny library using WinInet to make simple HTTP(S) requests in C++.
 As WinInet is a native windows library, there are no dependencies, and wnetwrap is very lightweight compared to other libraries like CPR.

 # Basic HTTP GET request